microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 ## AnimatedFindVisualSource class

 This class can be used to show an animation for a Find icon.
-This can be used as the Source of an AnimatedIcon, and is used by the XAML AutoSuggestBox control.
+This can be used as the Source of an AnimatedIcon and is used by the XAML AutoSuggestBox control.

 ## AnimatedChevronDownSmallVisualSource class

 This class can be used to show an animation for button that opens a flyout on another button.
-This can be used as the Source of an AnimatedIcon, and is used by the XAML DropDownButton and Expander controls.
+This can be used as the Source of an AnimatedIcon and is used by the XAML DropDownButton and Expander controls.

 This class supports markers that can be driven by an AnimatedIcon.State:
 * TBD